Easton Yoga Instructors | Open Doors Yoga Studios

-Laurie Melchionda has over 20 years of experience in many aspects of the fitness industry.
+Laurie Mcdonald has over 20 years of experience in many aspects of the fitness industry.
 Laurie’s fitness career is what lead her to find her passion personally and professionally for yoga.
 Her knowledge and experience in fitness and yoga have most certainly complimented all the different style classes she teaches today.
-Laurie is the owner of the Easton and Canton Studios.
+Laurie previously owned Open Doors Yoga Canton and currently remains the owner of Open Doors Easton.